gotofbi/Qualcommax_NSS_sax1v1k/README.md

 ## Acknowledgements

 - The OpenWrt project for providing the foundation for this firmware build.
-- The Qualcomm IPQ807x platform and the Xiaomi AX3600 router for the hardware support.
+- The Qualcomm IPQ807x platform and the Spectrum sax1v1k router for the hardware support.
 - The community over at the [OpenWrt forum](https://forum.openwrt.org/t/ipq807x-nss-build/148529) for their valuable contributions and resources.
 - [rodriguezst](https://github.com/rodriguezst) for his [ipq807x-openwrt-builder](https://github.com/rodriguezst/ipq807x-openwrt-builder)
 - And a special thanks to [qosmio](https://github.com/qosmio) for the main NSS development